rcgsheffield/airbods/README.md

 ## Airflow web interface

 The is an Airflow GUI available via the [webserver](https://airflow.apache.org/docs/apache-airflow/stable/security/webserver.html) service which is available via SSH tunnel.
 To test that this is available using `curl` using the command below, the `--insecure` flag is used to prevent the certificate being checked (because the certificate used is not signed by a certificate authority (CA) and is self-signed.)
-To view this interface in your web browser you'll need to skip any security warning messages about this certificate issue.

 ```bash
 # Create SSH tunnel
 ssh -L 4443:127.0.0.1:4443 $USER@airbods01.shef.ac.uk
 ```

-This can be opened at this URL: https://localhost:4443
+This can be opened at this URL: https://localhost:4443.
+To view this interface in your web browser you'll need to skip any security warning messages about this certificate issue.

 You can check it's worked by running this command from your local machine: